Data for 2021

 Gathering data on the number of engineering students helps us understand how the engineering profession might grow in the future.

-In 2020, CEAB graduates accounted for 5,764, or 72.6 per cent, of the total newly licensed engineers in Canada, which is an increase from 71 per cent in 2019.
-Based on the number of newly licensed CEAB graduates in 2020, we estimate 38.7 per cent of Cohort A (14,905 graduates) proceeded along the path to licensure.
+In 2021, CEAB graduates accounted for 5,999, or 71.9 per cent, of the total newly licensed engineers in Canada, which is a decrease from 72.6 per cent in 2020.
+Based on the number of newly licensed CEAB graduates in 2021, we estimate 38.0 per cent of Cohort A (15,782 graduates) proceeded along the path to licensure.

-Therefore, there is a decrease in the proportion of CEAB graduates obtaining their license after four years between Cohort A (2020) and Cohort B (2019).
+Therefore, there is a decrease in the proportion of CEAB graduates obtaining their license after four years between Cohort A (2021) and Cohort B (2020).
 Although this is an estimation, it is an attempt at measuring the successful continuation of engineering students along the pathway to licensure.
-Given the impact of the global pandemic on the Canadian economy, early career professionals may have experienced a slowing down of their career progression in 2020.
-As described in section 3, the number of newly licensed engineers decreased between 2019 and 2020, from 8,833 to 7,936, which may be indicative of the pandemic’s impact on early career engineers.
+Given the impact of the global pandemic on the Canadian economy, early-career professionals may have experienced a slowed-down career progression in 2020.
+As described in section 3, the number of newly licensed engineers slightly increased between 2020 and 2021, from 7,936 to 8,340.

 The analysis of graduation to licensure is particularly important in understanding the trend for 30 by 30 and how it relates to the increasing trend of female undergraduate enrolment and graduation.
 CEAB graduates make up the largest pool of potential engineers, including the largest number of newly licensed engineers who are female-identifying.
-Breaking down the numbers of Cohort A we see that 2,882 engineering graduates were female-identifying in 2016.
-In 2020, 1,207 CEAB graduates who are female were newly licensed by the regulators (Table 2).
-Using the four-year graduate to licensure estimation, we find 41.9 per cent licensure obtainment rate in 2020 for Cohort A who are female-identifying, which is slightly higher than the overall conversion rate for Cohort A (38.7 per cent).
-The graduate to licensure conversion for male-identifying Cohort A CEAB graduates was 37.9 per cent.
-Despite the pandemic, female-identifying engineering graduates are continuing on the pathway to licensure at a similar, if not higher, rate as their male-identifying colleagues upon graduation.
+Breaking down the numbers of Cohort A we see that 3,072 engineering graduates were female-identifying in 2017.
+In 2021, 1,240 CEAB graduates who are female-identifying were newly licensed by the regulators (Table 2).
+Using the four-year graduate-to-licensure estimation, we find 40.3 per cent licensure obtainment rate in 2021 for Cohort A who are female-identifying, which is slightly higher than the overall conversion rate for Cohort A (38.7 per cent).
+The graduate-to-licensure conversion for male-identifying Cohort A CEAB graduates was 37.9 per cent.
+Female-identifying engineering graduates are continuing on the pathway to licensure at a slightly higher rate than male-identifying colleagues upon graduation.

 To find out more about the 30 by 30 initiative and the 30 by 30 Champions in your province, visit the 30 by 30 webpage.